quintel/documentation/modules/merit_order/excess_electricity_mini_project.markdown

 The denominator represents the total non-dispatchable production, it does NOT refer to the energy that is required by domestic demand.

 #### Technical requirements:
+* The dashboard item can only display a number if merit order is 'on'.
-* extract the amount of hourly excess from the merit order calculation.
+* The amount of all hourly excess needs to be extracted from the merit order calculation.
 * Sum of hourly excess electricity: annual excess in MWh.
 * The amount of energy produced by non-dispatchable participants is known already.
 It needs to be summed up for the dashboard item.